viewzavr/vr-cinema/README.md

 You may use online demo of VR-Cinema to visualize your data: http://viewzavr.com/apps/vr-cinema/

-# Windows Explorer menu / GNOME Nautilus menu
+# Windows Explorer menu

-You may add "Open with VR-Cinema..." menu for Explorer in Windows and in Nautilus in GNOME/Linux to start VR-Cinema.
-Use following commands:
+You may add "Open with VR-Cinema..." to Explorer menu, use command:
 * `npx -p vr-cinema vr-cinema-setup` - add menu
 * `npx -p vr-cinema vr-cinema-setup-off` - remove menu

+This also works in Linux for GNOME Nautilus explorer.

+## Shell script
+Also, you may create shell script (for example `vis.cmd`) that executes npx vr-cinema.
+VR-Cinema scans internal directories on startup, and allows to choose which one to visualuze, thus this script may be placed somewhere in root of your project.

 # Features